 |

-If the employee (1) presents a statement from a duly authorized medical authority that treatment is required, and (2) when possible, gives prior notice of the definite number of days and hours of absence.
-(Such information is needed for work scheduling purposes.)
+- When possible, gives prior notice of the definite number of days and hours of absence.
+(Such information is required for work scheduling purposes.)

 |